 Things to do with kids in Barcelona – Barcelona Aquarium

 An amazing at the aquarium in Barcelona features is an underwater tunnel that stretches 80 metres long and holds six million litres of water.
 It is certainly a one of kind feature as you move slowly around the tank on a travelator allowing you to take in all the species on display.

 Barrio Gótico Dragon Tour for Families

-Go on a discovery tour of Barcelona with your children.
-Uncover the hidden dragons and their special significance to the city with a map, compass and a few riddles.
+Go on a fun appealing adventure and discovery tour of Barcelona with your children.
+Mind you this is fun for the whole family.
+Search for hidden dragons and learn about their significance to Barcelona with a map and clues.

 We hope this article provides you with some great inspiration for things to do in Barcelona with kids If you have had enough of kids stuff you will find plenty to do inside and outside of Barcelona.
 There are some amazing galleries and restaurants to try or make a day trip from Barcelona.
 We are sure you will enjoy your time in this amazing city.